MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 ## Export tenant data by date range

 >[!IMPORTANT]
->If you're on a large network (10,000 or more users) and experience time-out errors, we recommend that you take the following steps when running a network export job:
-- Choose hours outside of standard operating hours.
-- Limit the date range to no more than one month.
+>If you're on a large network (10,000 or more users) and experience time-out errors when running a network export job, we recommend that you: choose hours outside of standard operating hours to export, and limit the date range to no more than one month.

 1. On the Data export page, select **Export tenant data**.
 2. Specify a date range and other options.